 Day 6 Barafu Camp (4630m)

-The day begins with a scramble up the steep ‘Barranco Wall’, then traverses up and down the slopes of valleys which have carved their way into the mountain’s southern face.
+The day begins with a scramble up the steep ‘Barranco Wall’.
+The trail then traverses up and down the slopes of valleys which have carved their way into the mountain’s southern face.
 Kibo’s glaciers loom above to your left and the jagged peaks of Mawenzi jut into the African sky at just under 5100m straight ahead.
 We reach the Karanga Valley after 3-4 hours of trekking.
 In the afternoon, the trail turns steadily uphill.
 The temperature will grow colder and the landscape more sparse as we near Barafu Camp.
-It is set on a small, exposed flat area on a ridge, acting as base camp from which you will make your summit attempt at midnight tonight.
+It is set on a small, exposed flat area on a ridge.
+The camp acts as base camp from which you will make your summit attempt at midnight tonight.
 Eat and drink as much as possible before retiring to your tent for rest.

 Day 7 Uhuru Peak (5895m) – Mweka Camp (3110m)

-A midnight wake-up call is the start of an epic day, 12-17 hours of trekking.
+Today is epic, with 12-17 hours of trekking.
+For that reason, a midnight wake-up call gets you started.
 The temperatures range from just below freezing at midnight, to between -12 C to –23 C (10 F to –10 F) just before dawn at the summit.
-The winding path of switchbacks will take form and shape in the shadows of the Ratzel and Rebman glaciers at early dawn, and behind you, the spires of Mawenzi will be silhouetted against the red glow of the sun from beneath the clouds.
+The winding path of switchbacks will take form and shape in the shadows of the Ratzel and Rebman glaciers at early dawn.
+Behind you, the spires of Mawenzi will be silhouetted against the red glow of the sun from beneath the clouds.
 After about 6 hours of walking, you will come to the edge of the crater.
 Stella Point, at 5790m on the crater rim, is the end of the steep track.
 From here, there is a gentle slope about 1 hour to Uhuru Peak.
-The strength it takes to ascend this final 100m is, for many, monumental.
-After a short time at the summit, descend the steep scree trail back to Barafu Camp for some rest, then summon your strength again for further descent to Mweka Camp for the night.
+The strength it takes to ascend this final 100 m is, for many, monumental.
+After a short time at the summit, descend the steep scree trail back to Barafu Camp for some rest.
+Then summon your strength again for further descent to Mweka Camp for the night.

 Day 8 Mweka Gate (1830m)

 Descend straight to the gate for 2 – 3 hours, where you’ll have lunch and be awarded climbing certificates.
-Transfer to base hotel to rest, enjoy dinner and overnight stay.
+Ultimately, you will be transferred to base hotel to rest, enjoy dinner and overnight stay.